gXLg/libr-getter/README.md

 A fabric mod which allows you to bruteforce a librarian villager for the desired enchantment.

-Mod supports any version up from 1.16.5.
+Mod supports version up from 1.16.5 to 1.18 exclusive.

 # Installation
 Download the jar from the [releases page](https://github.com/gXLg/libr-getter/releases/latest).